kiasaki/steamy/README.md

 - Chose what language you code in
 - Enforce a load balancing solution
 - Enforce a monitoring tool
+- Enforce a way or stucturing you repo, have a monorepo with multiple apps?
+No problem.
 - Support only a subset of hosting plaforms
 - Support only a subset of operating system